MorkovkAs/openapi-example-toys-autogen/README.md

 # OpenAPI Contract First  Example Project

-This is a project containing an OpenAPI specification according to which API classes are automatically generated during each compilation to help you to create your own Rest service simpler.
+This is a project containing an OpenAPI specification according to which API classes are automatically generated during each compilation to help you create your own Rest service simpler.
 It demonstrates Contract First approach.

 ## Installation

-Check [Gradle](https://gradle.org/) is installed and configured
+Check [Gradle](https://gradle.org/) is installed and configured.

 Clone the source locally:
 ```